West Brom - Tottenham: How to watch, start time, odds, prediction

 Team news (INJURY REPORT)

 Out for West Brom are Sam Field (knee) and Hal Robson-Kanu (elbow).
-Slaven Bilic sounds confident that Dara O’Shea should be available for selection after an injury lay-off.
+Slaven Bilic is without Branislav Ivanovic and Matheus Pereira due to positive COVID-19 tests.

+Harry Kane, Heung-min Son and Gareth Bale all start together for the first time.

-Japhet Tanganga and Erik Lamela are out for Spurs, while Sergio Reguilon and Serge Aurier are minor concerns for Sunday.
+Japhet Tanganga and Erik Lamela are out for Spurs, while Sergio Reguilon starts and Serge Aurier is on the bench.

 What they’re saying ahead of West Brom – Tottenham